mzuther/StempelWerk/README.md

 ## Settings

-Settings for StempelWerk are provided in the form of a JSON file.
-The path to this file is specified as command line argument.
+Settings for StempelWerk are provided in the form of a JSON file (see `settings_example.json` for an example) .
+The path to this file is specified as command line argument and is relative to the current working directory.

-_All paths should be specified relative to the path of `StempelWerk.py`.
-For cross-platform compatibility, I recommend to use a forward slash as path separator on all systems:
+_For cross-platform compatibility, I recommend to use a forward slash as path separator on all systems: `/spam/eggs`.
-`/spam/eggs`.
 StempelWerk will handle all path separator conversions for you._

+### `root_dir`

+Path to root directory.
+All other paths are relative to this directory.
+This keeps setting up paths simple, and allows you to call StempelWerk from anywhere.

 ### `template_dir`

-Path to root of template directory.
-This directory is scanned recursively and all files with an extension matching the setting `included_file_extensions` will be rendered using Jinja.
+Path to root of template directory, relative to `root_dir`.
+This directory is scanned recursively, and all files with an extension matching the setting `included_file_extensions` will be rendered using Jinja.

 ### `output_dir`

-Path to root of output directory.
+Path to root of output directory, relative to `root_dir`.
 Rendered files will be saved in this directory.

 ### `stencil_dir_name`

-Name of the directory that contains stencils (without slashes / backslashes).
+Name of the directory that contains stencils (master templates).
+The name must not contain slashes or backslashes.

 There may be one or more directories with this name, and all of them must be located somewhere under `template_dir`.
 This ensures that stencils are loaded into Jinja and can be referenced from templates at runtime.

 In addition, files in directories matching this name will not be rendered.